Resume / curriculum vitae for Paula Wethington of Monroe, Michigan.

 - Participated off and on in the photography amateur open class contest at the Monroe County Fair in Monroe, Mich.
 2000-present.

-My husband works in radio, as do several of our friends, so I’m familiar with what they do and how they do it; although I haven’t operated a professional audio board since my college days.
-Here’s what I have done in that field:
+My husband works in radio, as do several of our friends, so I’m familiar with what they do and how they do it in today’s digital world; although I haven’t operated an audio mix board since I was a college radio DJ.
+Here’s what I have done in broadcasting:

 - WUSC 90.5 FM in Columbia, S.C.
 Took the training and license exam to be a disk jockey at the student-run alternative station at University of South Carolina; after which hosted a weekly dance, techno-pop and novelty show; occasionally handled news anchor duties.
 Summer and fall 1986.